Malibu Creek

 Malibu Creek is a year-round stream in western Los Angeles County, California.
-It drains the southern Conejo Valley and Simi Hills, flowing south through the Santa Monica Mountains, and enters Santa Monica Bay in Malibu, California.
-The Malibu Creek watershed drains 109 sqmi and its tributary creeks reach as high as 3000 ft into Ventura County, California.
+It drains the southern Conejo Valley and Simi Hills, flowing south through the Santa Monica Mountains, and enters Santa Monica Bay in Malibu.

+Distribution

+The Malibu Creek watershed drains 109 sqmi and its tributary creeks reach as high as 3000 ft into Ventura County.
 The creek's mainstem begins south of Westlake Village at the confluence of Triunfo Creek and Lobo Canyon Creek, and flows 13.4 mi to Malibu Lagoon.

 Malibu Canyon is a chief pass through the mountains, and Malibu Canyon Road is a major north–south route connecting the coast to the inland valley.
 Malibu Creek starts at Malibou Lake, which is held back by the Malibu Lake Dam.
 Further downstream, the creek waterfalls 100 ft over the Rindge Dam, then carves its final path into Malibu Lagoon.

 History

 The area around Malibu Creek was for centuries a major area of Native American life, and the boundary between the Chumash tribes, who lived to the northwest, and the Gabrieliño, to the south and east, was located here.

 The origin of the creek's name likely derives from the Chumash term U-mali-wu, which means "it makes a loud noise there".
 The Spanish recorded this as 'Malibu', and this spelling appears in the Topanga Malibu Sequit land grant on July 12, 1805.

 Sections of the creek were dammed in 1903, 1922, and 1924.
 Malibu Canyon Road opened to automobile traffic in 1952.